-Coffey considers that the current accuracy is good as shown by the zero failure rate of the new standards 8006 to 8009, but identified a number of poorly monitored issues from the earlier standards.
+Coffey Mining considers that the current accuracy of the new standards 8006 to 8009 to be reasonable, but identified a number of poorly monitored issues from the earlier standards.
+Figures 22 to 25 show the results over time, for standards 8006 to 8009 respectively.
+Summary of results below: